akihikodaki/dts/test_plans/nic_single_core_perf_test_plan.rst

 Note : The values for the expected throughput may vary due to different
-       platform and OS, and traffic generator, please correct threshold values accordingly. (the above expected values for FVL 25G and NNT10G  were got from the combination of Purly,Ubuntu 16.04, and traffic generator IXIA)
+       platform and OS, and traffic generator, please correct threshold values accordingly. (the above expected values for XXV710 and 82599/500 Series 10G were got from the combination of Purly, Ubuntu 16.04, and traffic generator IXIA)

 Case will raise failure if actual throughputs have more than 1Mpps gap from expected ones.